thumbert/table/README.md

 ## Usage
-Here's an example using Cleveland's barley data.
+Here's an example of using `nest` for aggregation with Cleveland's barley data.
 To calculate the total yield by year and variety do

 ```dart